Biofilms: Everything you Need to Know

 What Does Biofilm Look Like in Stool?

+Can you see Candida biofilm in stool?
+It is uncommon, but it is possible to see biofilm in poop.
 As biofilms break down, they are processed by your body and excreted in your stool—sometimes they may even be visible.
 What does biofilm look like in stool?
-Typically, biofilms in stool aren’t very noticeable, but in some cases, they may have the appearance of a viscous, shiny film.
+Typically, biofilms in stool aren’t very noticeable, but in some cases, gut biofilm in stool may have the appearance of a viscous, shiny film.
 Often, this is accompanied by an unpleasant smell.

 Summary